simonmeusel/mcide-plugin/README.md

 1. Download the plugin jar from [here](https://github.com/simonmeusel/mcide-plugin/releases)
 2. Put in into the plugins folder of your Bukkit/spigot server
-3. Go to the config file and configure password and SLL settings
+3. Go to the config file and configure password and SLL settings.
+There is a interactive generator [here](https://simonmeusel.github.io/mcide/generator.html)

 For a installation guide for the Atom package go [here](https://github.com/simonmeusel/mcide-for-atom)